livewire/livewire/docs/properties.md

 }
 ```

-When this component is initially loaded, the `$todos` property will be set to an Eloquent collection of the user's todos, however, only the `title` and `content` fields of each row in the database will have been queried and loaded into each models.
+When this component is initially loaded, the `$todos` property will be set to an Eloquent collection of the user's todos; however, only the `title` and `content` fields of each row in the database will have been queried and loaded into each of the models.

-However, when Livewire _hydrates_ the JSON of this property back into PHP on a subsequent request, the select constraint will have been lost.
+When Livewire _hydrates_ the JSON of this property back into PHP on a subsequent request, the select constraint will have been lost.

-To ensure the integrity of eloquent queries, we recommend that you use [Getters](/docs/getters) instead of properties.
+To ensure the integrity of Eloquent queries, we recommend that you use [Getters](/docs/getters) instead of properties.

 Getters are methods in your component marked with the `#[Getter]` attribute.
 They can be accessed as a dynamic property that isn't stored as part of the component's state but is instead evaluated on-the-fly.

-Here's the above example re-written using a getter:
+Here's the example above re-written using a getter:

 ```php
 <?php